 Whole grains, such as whole wheat bread, contain important nutrients.
 In addition, many products that contain gluten, such as breakfast cereals, are also fortified with vitamins.

-Avoiding foods that contain gluten, without adding other nutrient sources to the diet, can lead to deficiencies.
-Deficiencies may include:
+Avoiding foods that contain gluten, without adding other nutrient sources to the diet,

 Lack of fiber